seanbaxter/DirectXShaderCompiler/docs/Passes.rst

 Utility Passes
 ==============

-This section describes the LLVM Utility Passes.
+This section describes the LLVM37 Utility Passes.

 ``-deadarghaX0r``: Dead Argument Hacking (BUGPOINT USE ONLY; DO NOT USE)
 ------------------------------------------------------------------------